 Big Data Analytics and Advanced Machine Learning Platform provides Enhanced Insights and Protection for Mobile Devices and IoT

-RICHARDSON, TX – February 5, 2018: Mavenir, focused on transforming mobile network economics for Communications Service Providers (CSPs), today announced it has acquired Argyle Data, the first big data, and machine learning security platform that delivers real-time anomaly detection and predictive analytics for mobile service providers and IoT networks.
+RICHARDSON, TX – February 5, 2018: Mavenir, focused on transforming mobile network economics for Communications Service Providers (CSPs), today announced it has acquired Argyle Data, the first big data, and machine learning security platform that delivers real-time anomaly detection and predictive analytics for mobile CSPs and IoT networks.
 Engineered for the most challenging mobile environments, its supervised and unsupervised Machine Learning algorithms enable superior network traffic insights and comprehensive fraud detection on mobile voice and data planes.

 Machine learning analytics is increasingly viewed as a key tool to improve the efficiency and profitability of mobile carrier networks.
 With the introduction of 5G technology and the growth in new communication patterns, applications, and devices, new vulnerabilities are being exposed.